go-redis/docs/docs/index.md

 # Getting started

-go-redis requires latest Go version with [Modules](https://github.com/golang/go/wiki/Modules) support and uses import versioning.
-So make sure to initialize a Go module:
+go-redis supports 2 last Go versions and requires a Go version with [modules](https://github.com/golang/go/wiki/Modules) support.
+So make sure to initialize a Go
+module:

 ```shell
 go mod init github.com/my/repo
 ```

-and then install go-redis:
+And then install go-redis (note _v8_ in the import; omitting it is a popular mistake):

 ```shell
 go get github.com/go-redis/redis/v8